Student Statement of Rights

 Late assignments will have 5% per day deducted from the final assignment mark (e.g. If an assignment is out of 10 marks, and it is handed in late by one day, there will be 0.5 mark deducted from the total mark given by the instructor).
 Extensions may be granted at the discretion of the instructor and a request for an extension must be submitted to the instructor with notice (it cannot be submitted on the day that the assignment is due).
 An assignment will be considered late if it is handed in past the time established by the instructor, or if no time is established, then 5pm on the day it is due.

-Attendance Policy
+Attendance & Illness Policy

-1. In order to pass each course, and to receive a certificate or diploma from Rhodes Wellness College, a student must attend a minimum of 80% of their enrolled classes, calculated by instruction unit (per class) and in aggregate (cumulative).
+- In order to pass each course, and to receive a certificate or diploma from Rhodes Wellness College, a student must attend a minimum of 80% of their enrolled classes, calculated by instruction unit (per class) and in aggregate (cumulative).
 Attendance is measured and calculated in 5 minute increments.

-- Students who miss class due to documented reasons, that are no fault of their own and due to illness, medical illness, family or personal emergency, may submit a request in writing to the Academic Advisor or the Director of Education asking to have their absence “excused” and will be permitted to miss an additional 5% of class.
-Any such request must be accompanied with sufficient and credible evidence in support of this request and must be made within 5 business days of the student returning to school, if the student returns while the course is still in session, or within 5 business days of the completion of the course if the student does not return to the class prior to its completion.
+- Any request must be accompanied with sufficient and credible evidence in support of this request and must be made within 5 business days of the student returning to school, if the student returns while the course is still in session, or within 5 business days of the completion of the course if the student does not return to the class prior to its completion.

 - When a student repeats a course that they did not pass due to attendance reasons, and subsequently passes the course, their attendance associated with the time they failed the course will not be utilized in any aggregate (cumulative) attendance calculation, and only their attendance for the course retaken that resulted in a pass will count towards aggregate (cumulative) attendance.

-- Students who are on Academic Probation due to attendance reasons must then meet the college’s attendance policy requirements for the subsequent two courses in order to be removed from Academic Probation.
-Students who do not meet the college’s attendance requirements over the subsequent two courses will be subject to dismissal.
+- Students who are on Academic Probation due to attendance reasons must then meet the College’s attendance policy requirements for the subsequent two courses in order to be removed from Academic Probation.
+Students who do not meet the College’s attendance requirements over the subsequent two courses will be subject to dismissal.

 - Anytime a student is placed on Academic Probation due to attendance reasons, communication will be delivered to the student in writing and a record of the same will be placed in the student’s file.

-- Students who are dismissed from Rhodes Wellness College due to attendance reasons will be withdrawn and must reapply for admissions to gain readmittance to the college and will not be eligible to reapply until a minimum of six months has passed since their dismissal.
+- Students who are dismissed from Rhodes Wellness College due to attendance reasons will be withdrawn and must reapply for admissions to gain readmittance to the College and will not be eligible to reapply until a minimum of six months has passed since their dismissal.

 - Regardless of attendance rules outlined herein, Rhodes Wellness College students often participate in group lessons and projects and therefore, for the instructor to plan appropriately for any class, they should be notified of any absence.
-The process by which students must report an absence is as follows:

-When a student obtains funding from an individual entity, body, or agency whose minimum standard for attendance or for justifying and documenting an absence differs from those of Rhodes Wellness College, in those cases, the student must meet both Rhodes Wellness College’s attendance requirements and those stipulated by the funding body.
+- When a student obtains funding from an individual entity, body, or agency whose minimum standard for attendance or for justifying and documenting an absence differs from those of Rhodes Wellness College, in those cases, the student must meet both Rhodes Wellness College’s attendance requirements and those stipulated by the funding body.

 Camera & Headphone Policy